 See Protect against threats in Office 365 for guidance you can use as a starting point.

-3: Configure Office 365 Advanced Threat Protection
+3: Configure Microsoft Defender for Office 365

-- Protects your organization from unknown email threats in real-time by using intelligent systems that inspect attachments and links for malicious content.
+- Protects your organization from unknown email threats in real time by using intelligent systems that inspect attachments and links for malicious content.
 These automated systems include a robust detonation platform, heuristics, and machine learning models.

 - Protects your organization when users collaborate and share files, by identifying and blocking malicious files in team sites and document libraries.